Automunge/AutoMunge/README.md

 testID_column: a string of the column title for the column from the df_test set intended for use as a row identifier value (such as could be sequential numbers for instance).
 The function defaults to False for cases where the training set does not include an ID column.

+pandasoutput: a selector for format of returned sets.
+Defaults to False for returned Numpy arrays.
+If set to True returns pandas dataframes (note that index is not preserved, an ID column may be passed for index identification).

 ...